DavidHe137/realtime-vla/README.md

 This project provides accelerated inference kernels of the Pi0 model from [OpenPI](https://github.com/Physical-Intelligence/openpi) project.

 ![Framework](./images/framework.png)
-*The Full Streaming Inference framework.
+*The full streaming inference framework.
 AE is the action expert in Pi0*

 The inference time for one set of observations (10 flow steps, 63 chunk size, empty prompt) on RTX 4090 (max boosted clock 2.79GHz) is as follows: